banBlue/md/english.md

 I still prefer watching movies in a cinema.
 It can be taken as a good chance to go out.
 In addition, the atmosphere in cinemas is good.

 ---

+## Fight against Haze
+1.雾霾会造成哪些危害;
+2.我们可以采取哪些应对措施
+Nowadays, with the devlopment of enconomy and industry, pollution becomes a serious problem of our societies.
+And haze turned out to be the top one that we should deal with.
+The reason that haze should be controlled is based on several effects of it.
+First of all, haze is what be call PM2.5 which could bring into our lungs with inhalation, and causes lung disease.
+Also, living in haze weather would enhance the chance of getting cancer.
+The easiest way for civilians is wearing masks to keep it out of our lungs.
+Haze is the exhaust gas from factories and cars.
+Using public transportation could help to control the end gas.
+Overall, fighting against haze is not only one person's war, is depending on everyone's behavior.

+---